Using SIMD processor extensions in OxCaml

 will be copied to a heap allocated (abstract) block.
 Boxed vectors are not

-necessarily 16-byte aligned, so will generate unaligned load/store instructions.
+necessarily aligned, so will generate unaligned load/store instructions.

 Within a function, all SIMD vectors live in floating-point registers or 16-byte aligned stack slots.